effieMoran/crowdar/README.md

 # Execute

-- To run the tests execute `mvn test` on a terminal in the root folder as a path.
+- To run the tests execute `mvn clean test site` on a terminal in the root folder as a path.

 - To generate the report execute `mvn allure:report` on a terminal in the same path.